Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.27 Rewrote Summon_Fey.0.2.js to make it work without Automated Evocations which has been deactivated.
 It does all the steps of RAW including putting the summoned Fey into combat at correct spot.

+22.11.27 Lesser Restoration moved into my format, now uses a radio dialog and finds effects that contain the substrings, not just exact matches

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)